aebb/lovely-stay-challenge/README.md

 - Application logger can be extended to store data on file

-- Application logger be used to serve the result to the user
+- Application logger can be used to serve the result to the user